After installing the Baota Panel, it comes with a built-in firewall. CentOS 6 uses iptables, CentOS 7 uses firewalld, and Debian/Ubuntu uses ufw.

 Open SSH service port

-Note: If the OUTPUT is set to DROP policy in the preset settings, you need to set OUTPUT rules, otherwise SSH connection cannot be made.
-Open Web service port
+Note: If the OUTPUT policy is set to DROP in the default configuration, you need to set OUTPUT rules, otherwise SSH connection will not be possible.

 Open FTP service port 21